JessMcCabe/Hillforts/README.md

 # Persistence
 Local persistance.
-Hillfort and User objects are persisted to local JSON files I have created users and hillforts to pre-load to the app, please add user.json and hillforts.json to the device file in /data/data/org.wit.hillforts/files/
+Hillfort and User objects are persisted to local JSON files I have created users and hillforts to pre-load to the app, please upload user.json and hillforts.json to the device file in /data/data/org.wit.hillforts/files/ and then synchronize.
 If you do not pre-load the data, please begin by signing up first.